wrboyce/ios-shortcuts/README.md

 Adds the contents of my clipboard as a new task in my OmniFocus Inbox.

+## Airmail

+This one was a request on Reddit and seemed like a fun job, it scans the current web page for mailto: links and opens the airmail compose dialog - if multiple links are found then a menu will be presented.

 ## Cup of Tea

 I use this one a lot, either via Siri or the Shortcuts Widget, to track my